ciyang05/CSC120--Final-Project/cheatsheet.md

 - drop, can drop something at anytime in game > answer is case-insensitive
 - help, to see which commands are available > answer is case-insensitive

+For more details on the map and places, please look at the Map.jpg file.

+Player must find ingredients and make it back to cafe in order to win.
 Where To Go For Ingredients
 - Drink: Matcha and Starting off from Oak & Ember Cafe
     - south